johnwesleyquintero/wesai-np/README.md

-# WesAI Notepad
+# WesCore

-**Your personal knowledge system, transformed into a powerful operational tool.**
+**One cockpit, endless AI-powered workflows.**

-WesAI Notepad is a secure, AI-enhanced application designed for privacy, performance, and productivity.
-It combines a fast, responsive notepad with a multi-mode AI assistant powered by the Google Gemini API.
-All your data is securely stored in our cloud backend, making it accessible across all your devices.
+WesCore is the evolution of WesAI NP — a centralized cockpit for operators to execute workflows, manage data, and automate tasks.
+Powered by **WesAI**, it preserves legacy workflows while scaling into a full platform ecosystem.
+It combines a fast, responsive interface with a multi-mode AI assistant powered by the Google Gemini API.
+All your data is securely stored in your own cloud backend, making it accessible across all your devices.

 ## Key Features

-### Note-Taking and Organization
+### Core System & Organization
-- **Secure & Private Cloud Sync:** All data is stored securely in our cloud backend and protected by granular security policies, ensuring only you can access your notes.
+- **Secure & Private Cloud Sync:** All data is stored securely in your own cloud backend and protected by granular security policies, ensuring only you can access your notes.
 Real-time, authenticated subscriptions keep all your devices perfectly in sync without compromising privacy.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded videos, and more.